RenatoUtsch/poly-nvd3/README.md

 ```

 The `customize` function will be called after creating the chart model and
-before calling `nv.utils.windowResize`, inside the nv.addGraph() function.
+before calling `nv.utils.windowResize`, inside the `nv.addGraph` function.
 Poly-NVD3 takes care of setting up the responsive chart with the data
-you want and lets you configure the chart the way you want.
+you specified and lets you configure the chart the way you want.